aspnet/dnx/README.md

 KRuntime
 ===

-This is the core components required to run an application.
+This is the code required to bootstrap and run an ASP.NET vNext application.
+This includes things like the compilation system, SDK tools, and the native CLR hosts.

 ### Goals
 - Create a new development experience that enables a quick development workflow (change code and run)